Grand-Axe/Okeuvo-Lite/ReadMe.md

 2. *code to transform every word, concept or idea into a mathematical object that can be quantified,*
 3. *an abandoned patent application, [A Method for Affect](#embrace-revolution) that outlines a general artificial intelligence algorithm.*
 <hr />
-OkeuvoLite is a system of encoding knowledge based on a novel 2D grid of meaning concepts, the meaning grid.
-It differs from other word vector spaces in *not* being dependent on large volumes of electricity guzzling training data (and the biases they introduce); therefore it has a comparatively miniscule footprint on the environment even while promising a brighter future, especially for the younger generation.
+OkeuvoLite is a system of encoding knowledge based on, the *meaning grid*, a novel 2D grid of meaning concepts; each coordinate being a single source of truth, so that the meaning grid can represent all meaning by simple self-referencing.
+Unlike machine learning  word embeddings, it is *not* dependent on large volumes of training data, consequently it inherently lacks prejudices.
+Another plus is that since it doesn't require energy guzzling training data, it has a comparatively miniscule footprint on the environment - a win for the climate.

 Note that the words meaning and concept are used interchangeably.

 The ability to accurately encode meaning is General AI's Holy Grail.
 OkeuvoLite achieves this by robustly representing any word as a globally unique 2D position vector and any idea or concept as either a globally unique universal hash or a globally unique triangle of vectors; regardless of variation, such as; choice and order of words, sentence length etc; ***most importantly***, the concept can be anything, a shape, a sentence, a smell ... anything.

-A concepts 2D vector position is a single source of truth.

 2D representation presents all sorts of exciting new possibilities; including naturally handling polysemy, moving AI towards becoming mathematically provable and presenting a pathway to Turing completeness for natural language - that is, the ability to compile natural language as a set of unambiguous computer instructions.